- Cleaning Services

 Please note that normally the maximum weight for sending by Parcelforce is 30kg.
 While parcels heavier than this can be sent, there is a surcharge of £27.50 (as at Nov 2013) per parcel.
 It is therefore recommended that, wherever possible, parcels weighing more than 30kg should be broken down into parcels of less than 30kg.

-The University holds a Freepost licence and applications to use it should be made to the Mail Room, x3841, email firstname.lastname@example.org.
-Please state the name of the account to be set up and the ledger code the postage costs are to be charged against.
+The University holds a Freepost licence and applications to use it should be made to the Mail Room, x3841, or email firstname.lastname@example.org.
+If using Freepost you’ll need to complete a Freepost Form, supplied by the Mailroom, in which you’ll need to state the name of the account to be set up and the ledger code the postage costs are to be charged against for return mail.

 The Mail Room requires advance notice of bulk mailings.
 All addresses should face the same way.